SabrinaAL/ML_Projects_Collection/disaster_response/workspace/README.md

 - sqlalchemy

 ## Project Description
 In this project, I analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 The data set contains real messages that were sent during disaster events.
-I created a machine learning pipeline to categorize these events so that the messages are send to an appropriate disaster relief agency.
+I created a machine learning pipeline to categorize these events so that the messages are sent to an appropriate disaster relief agency.
 The project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app also displays visualizations of the data.

 ## File Descriptions